 Spend more time in play.
 No matter how many toys you have bought your dog, their preferred option would be to have you as their play partner.
 Perhaps combining play with those longer walks you’re both going to go on, consider these outdoor games as a way to give you both a huge amount of fun when you’re out and about together.

 Do more to protect your dog’s health.
 Your dog would protect you in an instant, especially from that mailman we mentioned, as well as any wandering cats who dare pass by your premises.
 But are you doing the same?
 Ensure your house is danger free by using this guide from House Method, and be sure to book in a checkup at the vets.
 You love your dog, so the last thing you want is for them to fall ill.
-Do all you can to preserve their health today.
+With the holidays coming they can get into a LOT of trouble.
+Especially if they decide to go crazy for Easter decor and eat chocolate (a big no-no).
+So, do all you can to preserve their health today.

 It doesn’t take a lot to be a better friend to your dog, so follow our tips and do whatever else it takes to strengthen the bond in your relationship.
 And if you have any other advice for our dog-loving readers, let us know how you have shown loyalty to your faithful friend.